 One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

-Although it may seem like your actual training leading up to a race will nearly wholly determine whether you run a PR or have a bad race performance, your pre-race breakfast can actually make or break the difference between a PB-smashing race and falling short.
+Although it may seem like your actual training leading up to a race will nearly wholly determine whether you run a PR or have a bad race performance, your pre-race breakfast can actually make or break the difference between a PR-smashing race and falling short.

-If your pre-race breakfast is too small or lacks the calories and nutrients you need to fuel a longer or harder race, you may lack the energy you need, so you’ll feel sluggish, weak, hungry, and may bonk or hit the wall prematurely.
+If your pre-race meal is too small or lacks the calories and nutrients you need to fuel a longer or harder race, you may lack the energy you need, so you’ll feel sluggish, weak, hungry, and may bonk or hit the wall prematurely.

 What Should I Eat for Breakfast Before a Race?